hnyuht/Sentinel-Detection-Queries-/Queries.md

 ### Suspicious Public Folders in Use.
 Description: Suspicous BAT/CMD/DLL/EXE/ZIP/PS1/HTA/HTML files being Created, Modified, Deleted and Renamed in Public Users directory.
-Note: This was one of my first queries and I would like to thank Brad Roughan for helping me further improve this query.
+Note: This was one of my first queries and I would like to thank Brad Roughan (Tetra Defense) for helping me further improve this query.
 ```
 FileFullName RegExp "Users\\Public\\[^\\\{\}]+$" AND ( EventType IN ( "File Creation", "File Modification" , "File Deletion" , "File Rename" ) AND (FileFullName EndsWithCIS ".bat" OR FileFullName EndsWithCIS ".cmd" OR FileFullName EndsWithCIS ".dll" OR FileFullName EndsWithCIS ".exe" OR FileFullName EndsWithCIS ".zip" OR FileFullName EndsWithCIS ".ps1" OR FileFullName ContainsCIS ".ht" ))
 ```